facebook

 The purpose of your living space should influence every piece of living room furniture, including the type of coffee table you choose.
 If you frequently host gatherings, a coffee table with additional seating like an ottoman or stools could be a practical option.
 Alternatively, if you prefer a minimalist look, a smaller, round coffee table might serve your needs.

-"Is that space intended for hosting movie nights and super bowl watch gatherings?
+"Is that space intended for hosting movie nights and Super Bowl watch gatherings?
 Do you visualize using that surface for playing board games or doing puzzles, and is there a need for storage?
 Will you want the surface to play double duty as a footrest?" asks Golde.

 "We really deep dive with our clients to understand how they plan on using the table and the sectional area," Golde adds.
 Once the end use of the area has been determined, you can move on to what material choices make sense, what size would be optimal, and what design will serve you the best in the long run.